 The general rule at the time was to essentially figure out how much you would save in one year, and put that amount into buying the machine itself.
 It is a large initial investment, but given the life of machines, saves an incredible amount of money.
-Almost every machine, from Alpha to Gamma to Prince, will come with a fairly comprehensive warranty that will last either three or five years.
+Almost every machine will come with a fairly comprehensive warranty that will last either 3 or 5 years.
 Typically manual machines will be 5 years all around, while electronic machines may have shorter warranties on the electronic parts.

 The thing is, I originally purchased it for my own use, but once others found out that I owned a machine, it was more convenient to pay me to string their racquet instead of taking it to the club and waiting days for it.
 I would never suggest learning how to string on another person’s racquet, but once you have an understanding of the process, it’s not a bad way to help out others and make some extra money on the side.

 So exactly what do you look for when you want to purchase a machine?
-Despite all the bells and whistles, it really breaks down to three basic components: the tension head, the mounting, and the clamps.
+Despite all the bells and whistles, it really breaks down to three basic components: the mounting system, the clamps, and the tension head.
 Prices will range depending on the quality of each component as well as the type.
-To give an idea, my first machine was $600 while some of the more expensive go for over $10000.
+To give an idea, my first machine was $600 while some of the more expensive go for over $10,000.
 Many people focus on the tension unit, but in comparison to the other parts, it is more an issue of convenience rather than quality.

 The first thing I always look at is the mounting system.
 The two most common systems are referred to as two-point and six-point.
 Other variations exist, but the most common work in two different ways.
 The two-point system uses a lockdown mechanism that holds the frame at the top and bottom parts of the head, while the six-point system suspends the frame, with two contact points on the inside of the frame at the top and bottom.
 The other four contact points are along the outside of the frame around the shoulder areas.
 They work in different ways, but the goal is to properly support the frame so that it does not break under the extreme stresses of the stringing process.
 The racquet itself experiences more strain and wear during stringing due to the uneven tension applied around the head, so a quality mounting system is important to maximize frame life.
 Personally, I prefer the six-point system because they tend to be a bit quicker to mount, and I tend to play more flexible frames.
 I don’t want them to experience excessive distortion, but there is no doubting that a good two-point system is far and away better than a bad six-point system.
 The key is to get a quality system that you are comfortable with.